Bumblebee - Miss Otter/Miss Merry

 - How does the story make you feel?

 Please write in your child's reading journal every time you hear them read.
 When you write a comment, we know that you have read the book at home and can change it for a new one.
-Reading books will be changed twice weekly.
+Reading books will be changed Mondays, Wednesdays and Fridays.
 Your child will also visit the school library to choose books to take home to share with you.

 Your child will have one PE session a week.
 Please ensure that they always have a full PE kit in school, should the timetable change.
 Long hair should be tied up and earrings removed or covered with tape.
 Children are encouraged to take responsibility for their own belongings and to be as independent as possible.
 Please support your child by ensuring that all of their clothing is clearly labelled and by practising the skills at home (for example, buttons, zips and laces).